-He said weeks of lockdown and winter weather meant riders weren't on the roads as much as usual and everyone lost some of their skill on the bike.
+He said weeks of lockdown and winter weather meant riders weren't on the roads as much as usual and riders lost some of their skill on the bike.

-"All of us had lost some skill, [me] included.
+"All of us had lost some skill, I included.
 I noticed when I got back on the bike, wowee, I was out of tune," he said.

-Fleming says riding well isn't something people should take for granted and invited all motorcyclists to head along to next week's event.
+Fleming says riding well isn't something people shouldn't take for granted and invited all motorcyclists to head along to next week's event.

 "If you're in a pack of riders, if you're the rider that rides well those younger riders will look up to you because you're skilled and you learned."

-He said, as with driving, motorcycle riders develop bad habits such as following vehicles too closely, that need to be "shaken out".
+He said that like car drivers, motorcycle riders develop bad habits - such as following vehicles too closely - that need to be "shaken out".

 And while he hadn't been able to attend a safety course himself, he is looking to get along to one as soon as he can.